-“Creating purchase incentives for green products by lowering the VAT rate must be the subject of the fiscal talks in the coalition negotiations and, in the end, their goal.”
+“Creating purchase incentives for green products by lowering the VAT rate must be the subject of the coalition’s fiscal talks and, in the end, their goal.”

 “A green VAT as a substantial contribution to the socio-ecological turnaround”

 Initiator GreenVAT—EU Citizens’ Initiative on tax reduction for ecological, sustainably produced and environmentally compatible products

 A green VAT would be a substantial contribution to the socio-ecological turnaround.
 With his proposal, Roman Maria Koidl addresses the coalition parties in the German Bundestag.